 However Ford then having convinced the audience in leading enigmatic roles in both the original Star Wars trilogy and Indiana Jones films, it is understandable why this actor was chosen.
 Also, all the Harrison Ford characters like Hans Solo, Indiana Jones and Rick Deckard show a rugged, tough action guy with a heart.

 Hauer, it seems was the only choice for Batty.
 He gained the immediate approval of both Dick and the director.
 Batty also shows different sides to his character from one with aggressive outbursts and combat skills to one who apparently cares for others.
 The former characteristics are seen as he meets his creator and the latter attributes seen in his later scenes with Deckard and Pris.

 Batty’s moving monologue in his final scenes was rewritten by Hauer.
 These words were delivered by this actor with much humanity and empathy.

 I’ve seen things you people wouldn’t believe.
 Attack ships on fire off the shoulder of Orion.
 I watched c-beams glitter in the dark near the Tannhäuser Gate.
 All those moments will be lost in time, like tears in rain.
 Time to die.

 This heartfelt speech adds to the ongoing debate on whether the replicants are more human than the humans in this film.

-The alternative endings for both the original and this final cut are both ambiguous as to Deckard’s role.
+The alternative endings for both the original and this final cut are ambiguous as to Deckard’s role.
 His replicant identity was hinted at with different interpretations of events in both films and was also thought about contrastingly by those who made the movie.
-But dependant on whether you want the happy, sunny ending or the more speculative one, this film version is really is a cut above the rest.
+But depending on whether you want the happy, sunny ending or the more speculative one, this film version is really is a cut above the rest.

 Weeper Rating: 😦 😦😦😦😦😦/10